shawnmckinney/apache-fortress-demo/README.md

 4. Set java and maven home env variables.

-5. Generate the package javadoc which contains the demo installation instructions.
+5. Generate the java document that contains the demo installation instructions.
  ````
 mvn javadoc:javadoc
  ````